axoflow/axosyslog-core-docs/content/docs/chapter-destinations/destination-slack/_index.md

 ## Prerequisites {#slack-destination-prerequisites}

-To send messages and notifications from {{% productparam "abbrev" %}} to Slack, you must create a Slack app and a Webhook that {{% productparam "abbrev" %}} can use.
+To send messages and notifications from {{% param "product.abbrev" %}} to Slack, you must create a Slack app and a Webhook that {{% param "product.abbrev" %}} can use.
 For details, see the [Slack documentation](https://api.slack.com/incoming-webhooks).